 - Have a completed Admissions Application on file with Calhoun Admissions.

-This includes submitted your signature page and forms of ID.
+This includes a submitted signature page and form(s) of ID.

 - Have a completed FAFSA Application on file with Calhoun Financial Aid.

 17-18 FAFSA required for Fall 17-Spring 18 awards